xolotl-org/xolotl/README.md

   `ExtensionInstallation*` lifecycle actions, pairing actions, logout, and console user/role/session management.

-Post-login management features belong on Console WebSocket, not HTTP.
+Post-login management runs on Console WebSocket.
+HTTP remains the health and authentication entry point.

 ### Extension Protocol

 Extensions are described as one `ExtensionInstallationDef` plus one or more single-role `ExtensionProjectionDef`s.
 The installation is the lifecycle, transport, pairing, credential, and shared-config unit.
-Each projection is either a Provider, which exposes `effect://...` capabilities through remote Bindings, or a Source, which emits inbound events into a declared state stream.
+Projection roles are Provider, which exposes `effect://...` capabilities through remote Bindings, and Source, which emits inbound events into a declared state stream.

 Control state uses these prefixes: